Laquincy Rideau: Professional career

-After going undrafted in the 2020 NBA draft, Rideau joined Résidence Walferdange of the Total League.
+After going undrafted in the 2020 NBA draft, Rideau joined Résidence Walferdange of the Luxembourg Basketball League.
 He averaged 20.1 points, 7.3 rebounds, 5 assists, and 3.1 steals per game.
 On December 2, 2021, Rideau signed with KK Šentjur of the Premier A Slovenian Basketball League.

+Rideau joined the Cheshire Phoenix of the British Basketball League (BBL) on July 11, 2023.
+On January 28, 2024, Rideau and Cheshire won the BBL Trophy after an 98–82 upset win over London Lions in the final.
+Following his 25 points in the game, Rideau was named the tournament's MVP.